CAMEO: Collection of Multilingual Emotional Speech Corpora: Evaluation

 \section{Evaluation}

-The evaluation protocol was designed based on the following principles: \begin{enumerate} \item To ensure reproducibility of the results, the evaluation includes easily accessible systems with audio modality. \item To promote transparency and allow comparison across systems, evaluation results are publicly available through a leaderboard hosted on the Hugging Face platform. \item To capture the performance of the models across different emotions and languages, the evaluation employs widely used metrics, such as macro-averaged F1 score, weighted F1 score and accuracy. \item To enable further development, the benchmark is designed to be easily extensible.
+The evaluation protocol was designed based on the following principles: \begin{enumerate} \item To ensure reproducibility of the results, the evaluation includes easily accessible systems with audio modality. \item To promote transparency and allow comparison across systems, evaluation results are publicly available on a leaderboard hosted on the Hugging Face platform. \item To capture the performance of the models across different emotions and languages, the evaluation employs widely used metrics, such as macro-averaged F1 score, weighted F1 score and accuracy. \item To enable further development, the benchmark is designed to be easily extensible.
 It allows for the easy integration of new datasets, metrics, methods, and systems. \end{enumerate}

 To ensure consistency and fairness, all systems were evaluated using the same strategy.
 Each model was given a textual instruction and a single audio input.
 No additional metadata, such as speaker identity, gender, or language, was provided during inference.
-To select relevant text prompt for the models, a set of instructions was created and the quality of generated responses was manually checked.
-The final text prompt is shown in Listing~\ref{lst:text-prompt}.

 The models were expected to produce a single-word output corresponding to the predicted emotional state.
 However, due to the generative nature of the evaluated systems, the models occasionally generated descriptive responses despite the given instructions.
-Additionally, the models tended to respond with an adjective rather than a noun, e.g. \textit{angry} instead of \textit{anger}.
+Additionally, the models tended to respond with an adjective rather than a noun.

-As SER already poses a challenge, a post-processing strategy was designed to ensure that the models would not be penalized for minor errors, such as using the incorrect part of speech or responding with a complete sentence.
-If a generated response is not an exact match, i.e., a valid label, it is normalized and split into a list of individual words.
-Then, for each target label, the Levenshtein similarity score between the label and each word in the generated response is computed according to the Formula~\ref{eq:levenshtein}.